How to adopt or rehome a dog

 Staff or volunteers at the centre will discuss with you the information you've provided and the needs of the dog you've chosen.
 If they believe that both you and your chosen dog are a good match then they'll arrange for you to meet.

-Getting to know your chosen dog
+Step 3: Get to know your chosen dog

 If everyone agrees the dog you've chosen is the right dog for you then it's time to get to know each other!